Neural Grasp Distance Fields for Robot Manipulation: Method

 \subsection{Implementation Details}

 \textbf{Dataset}.
 Training \ngdf requires a dataset of point clouds, valid grasp poses, and query poses.
 We use the ACRONYM~\cite{acronym2020} dataset, which contains object meshes and successful grasp poses collected in NVIDIA FleX~\cite{10.1145/2601097.2601152}.
-Point clouds are sampled from the object meshes.
 For grasp poses, our evaluations in \sect{sec:results} are run in PyBullet~\cite{coumans2021}, so we relabel the successful grasp poses based on their success in PyBullet with the same linear and rotational shaking parameters used in ACRONYM.
 In addition, we filter the positive grasp set to only include grasps where the normals at the mesh and finger contact points are opposed to each other (-0.98 cosine similarity).
 Our results in \sect{sec:eval-gmp} show that this filtering improves grasp performance.
 To collect query poses for the dataset, we sample 1 million random $\mathbf{SE}(3)$ poses within a \SI{0.5}{\meter} radius of the object mesh centroid.
+While it is possible that some of the sampled poses could be positive grasps, we assume they are few in number and do not run additional grasp evaluation to filter them.
 For each sampled pose, we use distance to the closest grasp in the valid grasp set (see \sect{sec:ngf}) as our supervision.

 \textbf{Architecture}.
 An input point cloud is converted into the shape embedding $\mathbf{z}$ using a VN-OccNet~\cite{deng2021vector} encoder pre-trained on 3D reconstruction~\cite{simeonovdu2021ndf}.
 The input to \ngdf is a concatenation of this shape embedding $\mathbf{z}$ with the input query $\mathbf{q}$'s position and quaternion.
 The \ngdf network is based on DeepSDF~\cite{park2019deepsdf} and consists of 8 MLP layers, 512 units each, and ReLU activations on the hidden layers.
 A softplus activation on the output layer ensures positive outputs.